 Google, along with other search engines, is keen on ranking pages that provide a great user experience.

-Page speed matters and has a significant impact on user experience.
+SEO page speed matters and has a significant impact on user experience.
 Fast loading pages make it easier for visitors to navigate your website.

 Optimizing your website for mobile devices for mobile searches is crucial.
 Don’t overlook this since search engines have moved to mobile-first indexing with mobile page speed as one of the search ranking factors.